A modeler's guide to studying the resilience of social-technical-environmental systems: Introduction

+In this interdisciplinary context, a vast number of definitions, concepts and related terms has been proposed \jh{to capture various aspects of resilience}.
+For instance, the relation between \jh{terms such as `stability', `adaptability' and `transformability'} is intensely debated in the context of ``resilience thinking'' \cite{folke2010resilience,cote2012resilience,walker2012resilience,curtin2014foundations,donges2017math,lade2017modelling}.

+Part of the theoretical discussion is whether a narrow or a broad definition of the term `resilience' \jfd{is preferable}.
+In ecology, a \jfd{narrower scope appears to be emphasized} \cite{holling1973resilience,brand2007focusing,kefi2019advancing,Hodgson2015}, often seeing `stability' as the more general and `resilience' as the more narrow term \cite{vanmeerbeek2021}.
+Other authors, especially from the domain of social-ecological systems, explicitly advocate for a broader understanding of the term \cite{folke2010resilience,walker2012resilience,anderies2006fifteen}, \lt{ valuing its role as a boundary object or bridging concept between different academic and non-academic fields \cite{baggio2015boundary,Turner2010a}.}

-At the same time, many of the individual concepts tend to be hard to apply when it comes to the analysis and modelling of real systems.
-This has several reasons including the mentioned \jfd{openness of definitions}, lacking formalization, and missing estimation methods \citep{strunz2012conceptual,brand2007focusing,Hodgson2015}.
+At the same time, resilience concepts may be hard to apply, operationalize or quantify when it comes to the analysis and modelling of specific \jfd{real-world complex systems, particularly beyond well-quantified scientific fields such as physics or materials science}.
+This has several reasons including the mentioned \jfd{openness of definitions}, lacking formalization, and missing estimation methods \cite{strunz2012conceptual,brand2007focusing,Hodgson2015}.
 Also, experience shows that research questions based on abstract theoretical concepts \jfd{often} cannot easily be answered with \jfd{pre-existing models} that were not specifically developed for this purpose.
 Often, central aspects of resilience theory are simply not represented in the model.
-For instance, a model in which the possibility of structural changes is not included does not fit to a research question addressing the adaptation capacity of a system.
-Another example would be the idea of learning incorporated in some concepts \citep{carpenter2001metaphor}.
-Obviously, this aspect of resilience cannot be analysed in a system if no representation of learning processes or something similar is part of the chosen model.
+For instance, a model in which the possibility of structural changes is not included does not fit to a research question addressing the adaptation or transformation capacity of a system.

-\jh{These considerations imply at least two complementary challenges for the modeller.} First, the large variety of definitions and theoretical frameworks makes it necessary to communicate very precisely what is actually meant by `resilience' in a particular \jh{study} to avoid confusion.
-In our view, a systematic approach to this required kind of meta-communication is needed to enhance the resilience discourse.
-Second, research questions regarding resilience and the model(s) to answer them should be developed simultaneously in the same structured process in order to ensure their compatibility.
-We believe that these two concerns---precise communication and compatible modelling---can be addressed together.
+\jh{These considerations imply at least two complementary challenges for the modeller.} First, the large variety of previously proposed definitions and theoretical frameworks in different fields makes it necessary to communicate very precisely what is actually meant by `resilience' in a particular \jh{study} to avoid confusion.
+Second, research questions and the model(s) to answer them should be developed simultaneously in the same structured process in order to ensure their compatibility.